Samih-codes/Intermediate_Python_Projects/OOP_Coffee_Machine/README.md

 ---
 # Concepts Learned
-- Classes and Objects
+- Classes and objects
-- Constructing Objects and Accessing their Attributes and Methods
+- Constructing objects and accessing their attributes and methods
-- How to Add Python Packages and use PyPi
+- Adding Python packages and using PyPi
-- Modifying Object Attributes and Calling Methods
+- Modifying object attributes and calling methods